-Cardinal André Vingt-Trois, Metropolitan Archbishop emeritus of Paris (France), was born on 7 November 1942 in Paris, France.
+Cardinal André Vingt-Trois, Metropolitan Archbishop emeritus of Paris (France), Ordinary for the Eastern-Rite faithful in France, was born on 7 November 1942 in Paris, France.
 He was ordained a priest on 28 June 1969 and holds a doctorate in moral theology from the Catholic Institute in Paris.

 He served as a parochial vicar in Paris and became rector of the Saint-Sulpice Seminary at Issy-les-Moulineaux in 1974, where he taught moral and sacramental theology.